dora-team/dora.dev/conductor/tracks/refactor_titleforhtmlhead_20260113/plan.md

 ## Phase 2: Test Baseline (Red Phase)
 - [x] Task: Create Playwright tests for **EVERY** page currently using `titleForHTMLHead` to verify current behavior and ensure no gaps.
 [41258c1]
-- [ ] Task: Create Playwright tests for other affected sections (News, Research, etc.) if not covered above.
+- [x] Task: Create Playwright tests for other affected sections (News, Research, etc.) if not covered above.
+[56562ec]
 - [ ] Task: Verify all new tests pass against the current site (Baseline)
 - [ ] Task: Conductor - User Manual Verification 'Phase 2: Test Baseline' (Protocol in workflow.md)